 But one sweet additive to my life verse is the way God reminds me of it.
 Every time I see the number 333, I try to stop what I am doing and pray.
 I remember the promise that God gave to Jeremiah and remember that it is for me too!
 You wouldn’t think you would see that number very often, but it’s astounding to see how God will place that number on so many license plates, billboards, receipts etc…I can testify to you that I see 333 almost everywhere I go!

 Sometimes He brings a need to my mind to pray for, and other times He just wants me to know that He is always listening.
 I’ve gotten to the place now where I’ll stop and talk to Him and ask what He wants to show me.
 And to be honest He doesn’t usually show me a big check with $10k on it.
 Although, that would be okay with me.
 He usually shows me something about Himself.
 Often he has brought to my mind something from Scripture I had memorized but never truly seen.
 Sometimes it is a truth from my morning devotions that I didn’t really catch before.
 Whatever form it takes, I’ve noticed that His reminder is always a loving attempt to bring this forgetful child back into His loving arms.

 That little reminder has bubbled over into every aspect of my life.
 It has even become a great spiritual staple in mine and Kathryn’s marriage, so much so that we got married at 3:33pm.

 I want to challenge you to claim this reminder as your own.
 Anytime you see 333, remember this promise that God has handed down to us.
-If you are sure to call, God will be sure to answer you, showing you great and mighty things which thou knowest not.
+If you are sure to call, God will be sure to answer you, showing you great and mighty things which you do not know!
 Take this simple challenge with you and watch as God sets this wonderful reminder in the right place, at the right time.